Education at WDSE

 Look to PBS KIDS for reliable, educational programming for your youngster.
 Our programs serve all children, but are optimized for kids 3-8 years old.
 Watch PBS KIDS every weekday on PBS North from 7am - 6pm, or ALL DAY every day on the PBS KIDS Channel!

-Find resources to compliment PBS KIDS episodes, as well as games and fun activities, at pbskids.org.
+Find resources to compliment PBS KIDS episodes, as well as online games and fun activities, at pbskids.org.

 PBS Learning Media and At Home Learning